freeCodeCamp/freeCodeCamp/guide/english/machine-learning/index.md

 4. Decide which algorithm will you be applying, SVM, deep net, etc
 5. Run the algorithm on training set and use the model for predictions

+### Data preprocessing techniques in machine learning
+The major preprocesing techniques in machine learning includes:
+1. Data transformation - Transforming data in one to other form for further processing
+2. Feature scaling of the features by using mean and standard deviation.
+3. Feature optimization
+4. Normalization of features
+5. Eliminating feature redundancy
+6. Avoiding suspicious coincidence
+7. Data reduction
+8. Data transformation
+9. Data aggregation
+10. Data sampling

 #### Courses:
 1. <a href='https://www.udacity.com/course/intro-to-machine-learning--ud120?autoenroll=true' target='_blank' rel='nofollow'>Intro to Machine Learning</a>
 2. <a href='https://www.coursera.org/learn/machine-learning' target='_blank' rel='nofollow'>Machine Learning - Taught by:  Andrew Ng</a>